bitrise-io/devcenter/_articles/en/reviews/uploading-an-android-keystore-file.md

 published: false

 ---
-You can easily upload your keystore file to your Android project with Bitrise API.
+You can easily upload your keystore file to an app with Bitrise API.

-**Note that this call uses the deprecated** `app.bitrise.io` **URL and the app’s build trigger token, as opposed to the personal access token shown in the examples in this guide.
-All other parameters, however, work the same way.** "%}

 ## Creating and uploading a keystore file

-The first step is to create a pre-signed "upload" URL.
+The first step is to create a pre-signed upload URL.
 This URL is a temporary link which you will use to upload the keystore file to its destination.The required parameters are:

 * app slug
 * Android keystore file parameters: